dtcenter/METexpress/docs/Users_Guide/installation.rst

   * Proxy redirection path

-    * This allows you to serve a different path than "/"
+    * This allows a different path other than "/"

 * Database credentials:
   Building on the architecture of MATS, METexpress has a